Getting comfortable with uncomfortable - because discomfort is part of growth.

 History should never be boring!

-Binge-watch Vikings, Turn, or Frontier, and you’ll see people being disemboweled, tortured, and decapitated – but you won’t see anything about menstruation, chamber pots, birth control, breastfeeding, or poopy babies.
-It’s 2021, but these “unsanitary” subjects still make many people uncomfortable.
+Binge-watch The Walking Dead, Vikings, or Game of Thrones, and you’ll see people being disemboweled, tortured, and decapitated – but you won’t see anything about menstruation, chamber pots, birth control, breastfeeding, or poopy babies.
+It’s 2022, but these “unsanitary” subjects still make many people uncomfortable.